Phi Sigma Tau: International Philosophy Honor Society

 Both on the local, national, and international levels, Phi Sigma Tau considers its organization as instrumental: a means for developing and honoring academic excellence as well as philosophical interest.
 The Florida Beta chapter of Phi Sigma Tau, at Florida Atlantic University, is the oldest chapter of the Society in Florida.

-Inductions into the Florida Beta Chapter of Phi Sigma Tau are held once per academic year, at the end of the Spring semester.
-Students are tapped for induction into Phi Sigma Tau on the basis of overall academic achievement, demonstrated excellence in philosophy courses, and commitment to the pursuit of philosophical knowledge.
+Inductions into the Florida Beta Chapter of Phi Sigma Tau are held once per academic year.
+Students are selected for induction into Phi Sigma Tau on the basis of overall academic achievement, demonstrated excellence in philosophy courses, and commitment to the pursuit of philosophical knowledge.

 If you are interested in finding out more about Phi Sigma Tau Honor Society, about its history, and about its criteria for membership, please visit their website at phi-sigma-tau.org.